ardazishvili/Sota/README.md

 ![pic](doc/pics/screen0.png)
 # Sota

-Editable hexagonal terrain generator for Godot 4
+Editable generator of discrete structures for Godot 4

 ## Features
+* Terrain
   1. Different types of tiles: plain, hill, water, moutain.
 Easy to add new type.
   2. Adjustable number of rows/columns of terrain.
   3. Adjustable boundaries: top of moutains, bottom of water, hill level.
   4. Adjustable curvature of moutains.
   5. Adjustable tesselation level of hexagons.
-6. Smooth shading ON/OFF.
+  6. Possible to clip first/last row/column to make terrain rectangular
   7. Separate noises to make:
       - Different configuration of terrain types.
       - Shapes of mountain/water tiles
       - Shapes of hill/plain tiles
+* Honeycomb
+  1. Consist of 2 parts: cells and filler
+  2. Adjustable parameters of cells and their filler
+  3. Filler level may be randomized or set to minimum
+* Common
+  1. Smooth shading ON/OFF.
+  2. Rectangular (rows and columns) and Hexagonal (single parameter - size) configurations of hexagons

 ## Getting started